Follow

 5. Network with other candidates – you never know who might help your career

-At my most recent Walk in interview in Dubai, I brought a small portfolio showing projects I’d worked on.
+At my most recent interview in Dubai, I brought a small portfolio showing projects I’d worked on.
 The interviewer spent more time with me than other candidates because she was interested in seeing actual examples of my work.

 Where to Find Walk in Interview in Dubai Announcements